paninski-lab/lightning-pose/README.md

 ## Getting Started
 This package provides tools for training and evaluating models on already labeled data and unlabeled video clips.
-See the [documentation](docs/directory_structures.md) for the data formats required by lightning pose.
+See the [documentation](docs/directory_structures.md) for the data formats required by Lightning Pose (and how to convert a DeepLabCut dataset into a Lightning Pose dataset).

 We also offer a [browser-based application](https://github.com/Lightning-Universe/Pose-app) that supports the full life cycle of a pose estimation project, from data annotation to model training